Incoming: Amazon Prime Air drones are one step closer to takeoff

 "This certification is an important step forward for Prime Air and indicates the FAA’s confidence in Amazon’s operating and safety procedures for an autonomous drone delivery service that will one day deliver packages to our customers around the world," David Carbon, vice president of Prime Air, said in a statement.

-Now that it's gotten its approval, Amazon Prime Air plans to start testing actual deliveries in limited markets as it moves the technology forward.
+Now that it's gotten its approval, Amazon Prime Air plans to start testing actual deliveries in limited markets within the US as it moves the technology forward.

 Amazon first started testing drones as a means of delivery back in 2013, and in 2019, they submitted a petition to the FAA for approval to use drones to carry goods weighing five pounds or less to customers in low population areas in less than 30 minutes.